bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service Authentication and Authorization.md

 - Manages the authenticated session
 - **Injects identity information into HTTP request headers**

-The authentication module is independent from the application, and it can be configured using [[azure-resource-manager]] or a configuration file.
+The authentication module is independent from the application, and it can be configured using [[Azure Resource Manager]] or a configuration file.

 Note that **in Linux and containers the authentication and authorization module runs in a separate container**, isolated from your application code.
 Because it does not run in-process, no direct integration with specific language frameworks is possible.